 Now, we are introduced to an orphan girl who has been adopted by her cousin.
 Esther, whose name meant "star" was a lovely girl and Mordecai had raised her as his own.
 This all sounds well and good until we see that his disobedience leads to giving her over to what we would consider prostitution.
 Because Mordecai had not obeyed God and went back to Jerusalem, he was there and entered Esther into this "beauty contest".
 If she won, she would be queen but, if she lost, she would just be another woman that was kept for the physical pleasures of the king.

-God takes care of His own even when they aren't seeing it.
+God takes care of his own even when they aren't seeing it.
 When Esther was taken to the man in charge of the beauty contestants, he showed her favor and moved her to the head of the line.
 She was immediately the favorite to win the contest.

 Esther had not revealed her Jewish identity because Mordecai told her not to.
 Mordecai is not in the will of God and we can see it by his lack of peace.
 He spent every day pacing at the gate but, if it was of God, he would have peace.
-If we know that something is God's will for us, we can be confident and rest in the fact that He is in control.
+If we know that something is God's will for us, we can be confident and rest in the fact that he is in control.

 We are reminded that the girls had a year to prepare for their chance with the king.